akasnik/AzMigrateRunbook/README.md

 ## License

-This software is covered under the MIT license.
+This project is covered under the MIT license.
 You can read the license [here](LICENSE).

-This software contains code from Heroku Buildpacks, which are also covered by the MIT license.

-This software contains code from [Helm][], which is covered by the Apache v2.0 license.

-You can read third-party software licenses [here][Third-Party Licenses].